 electronic dental a.
 ABBR: EDA.
 The treatment of oral pain or the administration of oral anesthesia with electrode pads applied to the cheeks or the oral mucosa.
 SEE: audioanalgesia.

 epidural a.
 A technique of managing pain in which narcotics are infused into the peridural space through an indwelling catheter.
 Administration may be at a continuous basal infusion rate or self-administered within programmed limits.

 USES: Epidurally administered medications diffuse across the dura mater through the arachnoid and pia mater to provide pain relief and are indicated to treat pain in the thoracic, lumbar, or sacral areas (as in patients in labor or those undergoing thoracic surgeries) and to relieve the acute and chronic pain of chronic lumbosacral radiculopathy, cancer pain, phantom limb pain, pancreatic pain, and incisional pain.
 Epidural anesthesia can be used for surgeries such as cholecystectomy, coronary artery bypass grafting, hysterectomy, arthroplasty, or even abdominal aortic aneurysm repair.
-Epidural needles and catheters can be inserted at spinal levels C7 to ...
+Epidural needles and ...